Relogic11/web3portopolio/DEPLOYMENT_GUIDE.md

 - ✅ Simplified the workflow to work with manual Pages setup
 - ✅ Fixed yarn.lock path issues
 - ✅ Updated Node.js to version 20 (required for React Router DOM 7.5.1)
+- ✅ **Fixed blank page issue**: Changed BrowserRouter to HashRouter
+- ✅ **Added 404.html**: For proper routing support on GitHub Pages
+- ✅ **Added SPA routing script**: In index.html for better navigation
 - ✅ Proper build artifact upload

 ## 🚨 Common Issues:
 - **"Not Found" error**: You forgot to enable GitHub Pages in settings first
 - **Node version error**: Fixed - now using Node.js 20
+- **Blank page**: Fixed - now using HashRouter instead of BrowserRouter
+- **Routing not working**: Fixed - added 404.html and SPA scripts
 - **Build fails**: Make sure all your code is committed and pushed
 - **Site not loading**: Wait 5-10 minutes after first deployment